Product Innovation at UNICEF

 UNICEF has spearheaded the innovation of a new generation of multipurpose tents to improve emergency responses worldwide.
 The new tents are a result of an innovative co-creation process with industry.
 The High Performance Tent includes multiple add-on features to meet the needs of children in emergencies worldwide.

 To learn more, visit the High-Performance Tent webpage

-UNICEF is managing a portfolio of Product Innovation Projects (PIPs) that respond to the needs outlined in UNICEF’s Strategic Programme areas, including Child Survival, Child Protection, Education and Emergencies.
-The current portfolio is constantly changing with new projects emerging and others leaving the innovation process once they are fully scaled or closed because they had not fulfilled the desired impact.
+UNICEF manages a portfolio of Product Innovation Projects (PIPs) that respond to the needs outlined in UNICEF’s Strategic Programme areas, including Child Survival, Child Protection, Education and Emergencies.
+The current portfolio is constantly changing with new projects emerging and others leaving the innovation process once they are fully scaled or closed because they did not fulfill the desired impact.

 The Acute Respiratory Infection Diagnostic Aid (ARIDA) project involves the development of handheld devices that accurately diagnose pneumonia in children.

 The Oxygen Therapy project aims to provide governments with practical tools for building oxygen systems, such as an on-line decision-assist software and product procurement manual, so children can access life-saving treatment for pneumonia and other illnesses.